Bhargav43/Py-vs-PyPy/README (Not for Git).md

 (virtualenv_name) Path\to\project\directory> pypy -m pip install ".\pypy3.6-v7.3.1-win32\numpy-1.18.5+vanilla-pp36-pypy36_pp73-win32.whl"
 (virtualenv_name) Path\to\project\directory> pypy -m pip install ".\pypy3.6-v7.3.1-win32\pandas-1.0.5-pp36-pypy36_pp73-win32.whl"
 ```
-<p class="note">Note: If you are downloading the whole [Py-vs-PyPy]() repo to local, you won't need to create virtual environments (or) install packages.
+<p class="note">Note: If you are getting the whole Py-vs-PyPy repo to local (not from Git as it has restrictions), you won't need to create virtual environments (or) install packages.
 But kindly note that due to the portable versions of Python and PyPy, and their Virtual Environment Files, the size of this repo would be high (600+ MB).</p>

 ### Python Scripts